i4Trust/building-blocks/README.md

 established.
 This building block supports publication of these offerings, management of processes linked to the creation and monitoring of smart contracts (which clearly describe the rights and obligations for data and service usage), and access to data and services.

+The [Business API Ecosystem](https://github.com/FIWARE-TMForum/Business-API-Ecosystem) provides sellers the means for managing, publishing, and generating revenue of their products, apps, data, and services.
+The Business API Ecosystem enables the monetization of different kinds of assets (both digital and physical) across the whole service life cycle, from offer creation through to charging, accounting and revenue settlement and sharing.
+It relies on a set of standard APIs (and its reference implementations) provided by the TMForum in its TMF API ecosystem.

+[Idra](https://github.com/OPSILab/Idra) is a web application able to federate existing Open Data Management Systems (ODMS) based on different technologies providing a unique access point to search and discover open datasets coming from heterogeneous sources.
+It supports natively ODMS based on CKAN, DKAN, Socrata, Orion Context Broker (NGSI v2, NGSI-LD) and many other technologies: Idra provides also a set of APIs to federate ODMS not natively supported.

 #### Data Usage Accounting